 Cmar, J. L., McDonnall, M. C., & Crudden, A. (2018).
 Transportation self-efficacy and employment among individuals with visual impairments.
 Journal of Vocational Rehabilitation, 48(2), 257-268.

-A Transportation Guide for Persons who are Blind or Have Low Vision: The second edition of this comprehensive guide contains updated information about finding and using transportation options, and is designed for persons with vision impairments or those who serve them.
-A Transportation Guide for Persons who are Blind or Have Low Vision - Word A Transportation Guide for Persons who are Blind or Have Low Vision - PDF
+The second edition of this comprehensive guide contains updated information about finding and using transportation options and is designed for persons with low vision or those who serve them.

-Customized Transportation Plan: This customized transportation plan is meant to generate conversation between counselor and consumer regarding the consumer’s transportation situation.
+This customized transportation plan is meant to generate conversation between counselor and consumer regarding the consumer’s transportation situation.
 The questions guide the conversation through various transportation routes, the consumer’s transportation history, and the consumer’s transportation options.
-Customized Transportation Plan - Word Customized Transportation Plan - PDF